Share this page!

 3 x 5 = 5 x 3

-This means that when you multiply 2 numbers, the order of the numbers do not matter, the answer will still be the same.
+This means that when you multiply 2 numbers, the order of the numbers (which number is first and which is second) does not matter, the answer will still be the same.

 Start by printing and cutting out this set of Dots Cards.